 In December 2014, the ASC issued the final version of FRS 109 Financial Instruments which reflects all phases of the financial instruments project and replaces FRS 39 Financial Instruments: Recognition and Measurement.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 FRS 109 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
 Retrospective application is required, but comparative information is not compulsory in the year of adoption.
-The adoption of FRS 109 may have an effect on the classification and measurement of the Company's financial liabilities.
+The adoption of FRS 109 may have an effect on the classification and measurement of the DI Fund's financial assets, but no impact on the classification and measurement of the DI Fund's financial liabilities.